 This church loves choir and congregational singing, but when the choir left the practice room to sing on the new platform…they lost their confidence.

-Pastor Joe Cammilleri began to look for someone to help them out and eventually noticed ASC and our acoustic approach to church acoustics.
+The Pastor began to look for someone to help them out and eventually noticed ASC and our holistic approach to church acoustics.
 The platform had to be remodeled so it opened into a dedicated performance environment.
 Center stage was their new Platform Choir Loft, with special areas for electronic band and acoustic ensembles to either side.

-The original sanctuary was built as a multi-purpose room; the plan was to “use it for a fellowship hall and build a new sanctuary more conducive to church music and formal church events such as weddings,” says Pastor Joe.
+The original sanctuary was built as a multi-purpose room; the plan was to “use it for a fellowship hall and build a new sanctuary more conducive to church music and formal church events such as weddings,” says the Pastor.

 “Did you ever just dream of a meal and how perfect it was going to be, and then go to the restaurant and actually order it, and it exceeded your expectations?
 Well, that’s what we have now.
 It could not be better!”